mxssl/tg-captcha-bot/README.md

 # Telegram Captcha Bot

-This telegram bot validates new users that enter supergroup.
+Telegram bot that validates new users that enter supergroup.
 Validation works like a simple captcha.
+Bot written in Go (Golang).

+This bot has been tested on several large supergroups (1000+ people) for a long time and has shown its effectiveness against spammers.

 ## How it works
+0. Add a bot to your supergroup
-0. Promote bot for administrator privileges in your group
+1. Promote the bot for administrator privileges
-1. New user enter the supergroup
+2. A new user enters your supergroup
-2. Bot restricts new user's ability to send messages
+3. Bot restricts the user's ability to send messages
-3. Bot show welcome message and captcha button to the user
+4. Bot shows a welcome message and a captcha button to the user
-4. Bot waits 30 seconds for the user to press the button
-5. Bot bans the user if she/he didn't press the button within 30 seconds
+5. If the user doesn't press the button within 30 seconds then the user is banned by the bot

 ## How to run
 0. Obtain bot token from [@BotFather](https://t.me/BotFather)
-1. Main method to run this bot is Docker container
+1. The main method to run this bot is Docker container
 2. Install [Docker](https://docs.docker.com/install)
 3. Install [Docker Compose](https://docs.docker.com/compose/install)

+## Instructions
-#### Clone repo
+0. Clone the repo
 ```
 git clone https://github.com/mxssl/tg-captcha-bot.git
 cd tg-captcha-bot
 ```

-#### Add token from BotFather to env variable in docker-compose.yml
+1. Add a token from BotFather to env variable in docker-compose.yml
 ```
 version: '3'